E-invoicing compliance and regulatory updates - Philippines

 Platform

-The Electronic Invoicing/Receipting and Sales Reporting System (EIS) is the official e-invoicing platform.
+The Electronic Invoicing/Receipting and Sales Reporting System (EIS) is the official platform for reporting.

 What formats are required in Philippines?

-Sales data must be transmitted to the EIS using the JSON file format, accompanied by a human-readable format.
+Sales data must be transmitted to the EIS using JSON file format.
+Invoices are transferred using an electronic format from the supplier to the buyer (PDF is accepted).

 Archiving in Philippines